-I had the chance to go away by myself for three whole days to speak at a conference for teenagers.
+A little while back, I had the chance to go away by myself for three whole days to speak at a conference for teenagers.
 It was a completely new experience!
-Rarely do I get on an airplane without a bag of toys, drive a rental car without a carseat in the back, eat at a restaurant without ordering a kid” meal, or stay in a hotel where I can sleep whenever I want!
+Rarely do I get on an airplane without a bag of toys, drive a rental car without a carseat in the back, eat at a restaurant without ordering a kid’s meal, or stay in a hotel where I can get some uninterrupted sleep!
 Ahh…three days of paradise (or so I thought).

-Having a chance to take on a new adventure does something for the soul, and I am so grateful that my husband was willing to take on all four of our children by himself so I could have this opportunity.
+Having a chance to take on a new adventure does something for the soul, and I am so grateful that my husband was willing to take on our four children by himself so I could have this opportunity.
 I’m glad I went–not because I wanted to be away from my family, but because I appreciate them so much more now that I am home.

 At the conference, I wondered if I was really needed.
 Hopefully, I contributed some value while I was there, but what I love about home is that I NEVER wonder if I am really needed.
 It is painfully obvious every minute of the day that someone needs me right now!

 When my speaking assignment was finished on the last day, I quietly packed up my things and walked out to the parking lot without a word.
 At home, everyone notices when I leave.
 “Why are you wearing lipstick, Mommy?”
 “Why are you holding your car keys?”
 “What time are you going to come home?”
 I never leave the house without at least twelve kisses, several hugs, a plea to stay home just a little longer, or maybe even a little sticker to put on my shirt.

 The world is a pretty nice place, I must say.
 People are generally courteous, friendly, helpful, and caring, but nothing compares to the love a mommy gets in her home.
 When I pulled up to my home after my trip, this is what I saw on the door: